 As for the pineapple, I did use it, but in a different component of the dish - as a sweet relish with some herbs from our garden.

 Because I liked the idea of a bulgogi burrito, I wrapped my chicken in a whole-wheat flatbread along with the pineapple relish and some really fast kimchee (faster and less-powerfully garlicky than the one I made last month).
-The flavors went together beautifully, with the brightness and herbiness of the pineapple cutting some of the heat from the chicken, and the kimchee just making it all seem that much more Korean.
+The flavors went together beautifully, with the brightness and herbiness of the pineapple cutting some of the heat from the chicken, and the kimchi just making it all more flavorful.

-Korean BBQ Chicken Wraps with Pineapple Relish and Quick and Dirty Kimchee
+Korean-style BBQ Chicken Wraps with Pineapple Relish and Quick and Dirty Kimchi

 1/2 cup gochujang (Korean hot pepper bean paste)